Approximate Completely Positive Semidefinite Factorizations and their Ranks: Introduction

 \section{Introduction}

-The maximal angle between vectors from some nonnegative orthant $\mathbb R_+^d$ is $\pi/2$.
-If finitely many such nonnegative vectors $v_1,\ldots, v_n$ are given, the (entrywise nonnegative) matrix is called a {\it completely positive matrix.} So the possible combinations of angles between tuples of nonnegative vectors is encoded in the convex cone of all completely positive matrices.
+The scalar product of two vectors in the nonnegative orthant $\mathbb R_+^d$ is always nonnegative.
+If $n$ nonnegative vectors $v_1,\ldots, v_n$ are given, the (entrywise nonnegative) matrix is called a {\it completely positive matrix}.
+So the possible combinations of inner products between tuples of nonnegative vectors are encoded in the convex cone of all completely positive matrices.
 The cone of completely positive matrices has numerous applications in control theory and general optimization, among others.
 It has been intensively studied, see for example \cite{ber}.

-When putting a nonnegative vector on the diagonal of a quadratic matrix, one obtains a {special \it positive semidefinite matrix}.
-Now a canonical non-commutative/quantum generalization of completely positive matrices arises by choosing $A_1,\ldots, A_n$ from some cone of positive semidefinite matrices, and considering the matrix where we use the trace inner product for matrices.
-Such matrices are called {\it completely positive semidefinite}.
-So the cone of completely positive semidefinite matrices encodes the possible angles between tuples of positive semidefinite matrices.
-These cones allow for a conic optimization approach to quantum correlations and quantum graph colorings, for example \cite{lau, pra}.

-Note that the angle between two general positive semidefinite matrices is also at most $\pi/2$, so both completely positive and completely positive semidefinite matrices have nonnegative entries.
+Replacing nonnegative vectors by positive semidefinite matrices $A_1, \ldots, A_n$ and the inner product by the trace inner product, one obtains a non-commutative analogue called a \emph{completely positive semidefinite matrix}.
+Completely positive semidefinite matrices include completely positive ones since the nonnegative vectors of the latter decomposition embed as diagonal psd matrices in the former decomposition.
+We call the cone of all matrices attaining such a factorization the cone of completely positive semidefinite matrices.
+These cones allow for a conic optimization approach to quantum correlations and quantum graph colorings, for example \cite{lau, pra, si}.
+Note that the trace inner product of two psd matrices is always nonnegative, so both completely positive and completely positive semidefinite matrices have nonnegative entries.

-As it happens often, the non-commutative/quantum analogue is much more challenging to understand than the commutative/classical version.
-For example, the cone of completely positive matrices is closed, whereas the cone of completely positive semidefinite matrices have recently been shown not to be closed in general \cite{sl, dy, pra}.
+The non-commutative/quantum analogue is more challenging to understand than the commutative/classical version.
+For example, the cone of completely positive matrices is closed, whereas the cone of completely positive semidefinite matrices has recently been shown not to be closed if the matrix size is $n \geq 10$ \cite{sl, dy, pra}.
 Also, to both kinds of decompositions there is an associated rank, measuring the minimal size of the nonnegative vectors/positive semidefinite matrices that are necessary to represent the given matrix.
-Whereas the {\it completely positive rank} can be bounded in terms of the size $n$ alone, this fails for the {\it completely positive semidefinite rank}, as we will explain below.
+Whereas the {\it completely positive rank} can be bounded in terms of the size $n$ alone, this fails for the {\it completely positive semidefinite rank}.
 This significant difference serves as the main motivation for this paper.